Sam Mendes' first film as writer-director proves misguided, failing as both a love letter to cinema and as an exploration of societal ills

 Hilary is depicted as a sad, lonely woman who dines solo and celebrates Christmas alone, caught in a depressing affair with the cinema’s married manager (Colin Firth on autopilot).
 Even Hilary’s doctor is apathetic to her pain: he's largely uninterested when she tells him her medication is causing feelings of numbness.
 Only in the company of sensitive Stephen, who arrives and within five minutes has nursed a wounded pigeon back to health (it's that kind of movie), does she feel understood.

-Colman is, as expected, a reliable screen presence, though prone to a little more overegging here in some of the film's more dramatic scenes.
+Colman is, as expected, a reliable screen presence, though prone to a little overegging here in some of the film's more dramatic scenes.
 Ward, meanwhile, is given a template and does his best, but can't overcome Mendes' shallow characterisation.
 Aesthetically, at least, the picture thrives.
 Tonally, it fails to cohere in any meaningful way, crashing wildly between scenes that, had they not been framed so beautifully by Deakins (the movie’s undeniable MPV), wouldn't feel out of place in a naff sitcom or middling ITV drama.

-Numerous allusions to the film of Hal Ashby suggest it was perhaps Mendes’s intention to create something with purposeful tonal dissonance, a serious drama with dashes of absurd comedy.
+Numerous allusions to the film of Hal Ashby suggest it was perhaps Mendes’s intention to create something with purposeful tonal dissonance – a serious drama with dashes of absurd comedy.
 But Sam Mendes is no Hal Ashby.
 That’s not to say the movie is completely devoid of pleasure: Mendes’ inherent competence as a filmmaker keeps things largely watchable, even as the questionable decisions begin to pile up.

 And they do pile up.
-Like in the second half, when Empire of Light dims on the sweet-natured romance and attempts to grapple with a smörgåsbord of Big Issues such as racism, mental heath, sexual assault and generational trauma, yet only ever superficially, pulling weighty topics into a narrative that lacks the faculties to properly process them, like a toddler picking up and putting down toys at random.
+Like in the second half, when Empire of Light dims on the sweet-natured romance and attempts to grapple with a smörgåsbord of Big Issues such as racism, mental heath, sexual assault and generational trauma, yet only ever superficially.
+It pulls weighty topics into a narrative that lacks the faculties to properly process them, like a toddler picking up and putting down toys at random.
 Soon a realisation sets in: this filmmaker has bitten off more than he can chew… and there’s no place to go.

 The film’s failings extend to the one area where Empire of Light should have easily thrived: as a much talked-up “love letter to cinema.”
 Despite its gilded picturehouse setting, admiring shots of projection equipment, and conversations about the healing power of sitting in the dark with strangers, the movie never resonates with an authentic interest in cinema.
 Toby Jones’ scruffy projectionist is saddled with far too many cheesy lines and, like many of the bit players here, is something of a scribble: a stock character designed to dispense Mendes' heavy-handed dialogue, but little sense of interior life.